i7corey3/uumotor-servo-motor-driver/README.md

 This repository uses pyserial communication to control the uumotor servo motor driver model **sdv48v30a** for python applications
 This interface currently is incomplete but does serve the necessay purpose of full motor control (direction and speed) for both motor A and motor B outputs with absolute encoder readouts

-> Not every feature has been implemented by the user manual that included the respected hex commands for every and all feature is included in this repository for reference or for potentional expansion if necessary.
+> Not every feature has been implemented but the user manual has been included with the respected hex commands for every and all feature in this repository.

 ## Setup